-Salted Caramel Fudge is an easy to make, sweet and salty fudge that will be an added bonus to traditional fudge recipes.
+Salted Caramel Fudge is an easy-to-make, sweet and salty fudge that will be an added bonus to traditional fudge recipes.
 If you love a variety of fudge, try my Original Fantasy Fudge Recipe and White Chocolate Cranberry Fudge.
+Check out my Eggnog Fudge or Sugar Cookie Fudge for a special holiday treat!

 Salted Caramel Fudge

 Salted Caramel Fudge is the perfect combination of salty and sweet!
 This merger brings life to your taste buds for sure!
 Sometimes I crave salt and sometimes I crave sweet…luckily, there is salted caramel!
-Salted caramel is all the rage, found on so many treats, so making a Salted Caramel Fudge makes total sense!
+Salted caramel is all the rage, found on so many treats like my Salted Caramel Brownie Marshmallow Hi-Hat Cookies, so making a Salted Caramel Fudge makes total sense!
+I also have cookies and cream fudge, another delightful combination of flavors.

 What is a Candy Thermometer?